eltoraz/alchemy/scenario.md

 - born in Mew York City
     - mother: coralshell turtle (Clay affinity)
     - father: frilled petal dragon (Water affinity, some coralshell turtle ancestry)
-    - with this parentage, Acacia's coral is more plant-like and faster-growing than pure coralshell turtles
+    - the FPD parentage makes Acacia's coral more plant-like and faster-growing than pure coralshell turtles
-        - like most coralshell turtles, hers does have some alchemical value, but its properties have escaped classification thus far (and no one has had the inclination to do more extensive testing on it)
+        - like many coralshell turtles, hers does have some alchemical value, but its properties have escaped classification thus far (and no one has had the inclination to do more extensive testing on it)
     - weak initial affinity partially due to native Mew York's lack of